-(Individual Claims of Floyd Pursuant to 42 U.S.C. § 1983 Against Rodriguez, Goodman, Jane Doe, Hernandez, Joyce and Kelly (Shield #34759))
+(Plaintiff Floyd's Claims Pursuant to 42 U.S.C. § 1983 Against Rodriguez, Goodman and Jane Doe)

-- 123. Plaintiffs repeat and re-allege paragraphs 1 through 122 as if fully set forth herein. - 124.
-The conduct of Defendants Rodriguez, Goodman, Jane Doe\in stopping, frisking and searching Plaintiff Floyd on April 20, 2007, and the conduct of Defendants Hernandez, Joyce and Kelly, in stopping, frisking and searching Floyd in February 2008, were performed under color of law and without any reasonable suspicion of criminality or other constitutionally required grounds.
-Moreover, each of these stops and frisks were performed on the basis of racial and/or national origin profiling. - 125.
-As a direct and proximate result of such acts, Defendants Rodriguez, Goodman, Jane Doe, Hernandez, Joyce and Kelly deprived Plaintiff Floyd of his Fourth and Fourteenth

-Amendment rights in violation of 42 U.S.C. § 1983.

-- 126. As a direct and proximate result of those constitutional abuses, Plaintiff Floyd has suffered, and will continue to suffer, physical, mental and emotional pain and suffering, mental anguish, embarrassment and humiliation. - 127.
-The acts of Rodriguez, Goodman, Jane Doe, Hernandez, Joyce and Kelly were intentional, wanton, malicious, reckless and oppressive, thus, entitling Plaintiff Floyd to an award of punitive damages.
+- 63. Plaintiffs repeat and re-allege paragraphs 1 through 62 as if fully set forth herein. - 64.
+The conduct of Defendants Rodriguez, Goodman and Jane Doe in stopping, frisking and searching Plaintiff Floyd were performed under color of law and without any reasonable suspicion of criminality or other constitutionally required grounds.
+Moreover, this stop and frisk was performed on the basis of racial and/or national origin profiling. - As a direct and proximate result of such acts, Defendants Rodriguez, Goodman and Jane Doe deprived Plaintiff Floyd of his Fourth and Fourteenth Amendment rights in violation of 42 U.S.C. § 1983. - 66.
+As a direct and proximate result of those constitutional abuses, Plaintiff Floyd has suffered and will continue to suffer physical, mental and emotional pain and suffering, mental anguish, embarrassment and humiliation. - 67.
+The acts of Rodriguez, Goodman and Jane Doe were intentional, wanton, malicious, reckless and oppressive, thus entitling Plaintiff Floyd to an award of punitive damages.